miquelindia90/MachineTranslationAPI/README.md

 To use the API, follow these steps:

-0. Make sure models are correctly downloaded in models/ directory.
-These models are large so you need to use git lfs to have them downloaded in its original form (not the lfs pointer).
+0. Make sure models are correctly downloaded in `models/` directory.
+These models are large so you need to use `git lfs` to have them downloaded in its original form (not the lfs pointer).
 They size are around 300-500 MB.
 So if they don't have the correct size, you need to fix them.
-You can download them using the following command:
+You can convert them using the following command:

    ```bash
    git lfs pull
    ```

-   This will download the pre-trained models and save them in the models/ directory.
+   This will download the pre-trained models in its correct format in the `models/` directory.

-1. Make sure you have Docker installed on your system.
+1. Make sure you have [Docker](https://www.docker.com/) installed on your system.

 2. Build the Docker image by running the following command in the terminal: